Salted Rum Caramel Sauce

 Instructions

-1. In a light-colored pot (it will make the color development much easier to see!) with tall sides, combine the water and sugar.
+1. In a medium-sized, light-colored pot with tall sides, combine the water and sugar.

 2. Over low-medium heat, melt the sugar until fully dissolved.

-3. Increase the heat to medium or medium-high, until the mixture is boiling consistently but controllably.
-DO NOT STIR IT since stirring will cause crystals to develop.
+3. Increase the heat to medium or medium-high, until the mixture is at a low boil.
+Do not stir, since stirring will cause crystals to develop.

-4. Continue boiling the sugar.
-You will see it transform from clear to pale yellow to amber.
+4. Continue boiling the sugar mixture for another several minutes.
+It will transform from clear to pale yellow to amber.
 Keep a very close eye on it during this time, adjusting the heat as necessary.
 If you see any smoke, turn the heat down.
 If one side of the pot seems to be caramelizing more rapidly, slide the pot over rather than stirring.

 5. Watch for the magical moment!
 You want to take the sugar to deep caramelization, just shy of burning.
 Look for a deep, rich amber color.
 It will smell like caramel, with the slightest bitter hint.
-As soon as you reach this point, turn the heat off.
+As soon as it reaches this point, turn the heat off.

-8. Store the sealed caramel in the fridge for up to two weeks.
-When ready to use, reheat it uncapped in the microwave or by setting the jar in a pot full of simmering water.
+9. Store the sealed caramel in the refrigerator for up to a week.
+When ready to use, reheat it uncapped in the microwave or by setting the jar in a pot with several inches of simmering water.

 Leave a Comment